perappu/lorekeeper-link-tester/README.md

 ## Lorekeeper Link Crawler
 _"Still faster than checking by hand!"_

 This script will attempt to find every link on your Lorekeeper website, visit it, and see if it receives a 500 error.
+It generates an `errors.html` file at the end with all the errors it found.

 ![image](https://github.com/user-attachments/assets/c4ef3db6-8986-421b-a193-3cb0d08b6893)